-Discovery will undock from the ISS on Monday 18 December with both Christer Fuglesang and Thomas Reiter onboard.
+Discovery will undock from the ISS on Monday 18 December at 20:54 CET, with both Christer Fuglesang and Thomas Reiter onboard.
 Before returning back to Earth, Christer Fuglesang will be in charge of deploying three US nanosatellites from the orbiter’s payload bay.

-Touchdown on Cape Canaveral’s Shuttle Landing Strip is due on Thursday 21 in late evening at 21:36 CET.
+Touchdown on Cape Canaveral’s Shuttle Landing Strip is due on Thursday 21 December in the evening at 21:36 CET.

 ESA Media Relations Office